raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 JSON has the advantage that it is a language in the exact sense we want: An ordered set of symbols.
 So we will describe finite state recognizers using JSON, and we will attempt to write a finite state recognizer that recognizes strings that are valid JSON descriptions of finite state recognizers.[^natch]

-[^natch]: Naturally, if we have a valid description of a finte state recognizer that recognizes vald descriptions of finite state recognizers...
+[^natch]: Naturally, if we have a valid description of a finite-state recognizer that recognizes vald descriptions of finite state recognizers...
 We expect it to recognize itself.

 Now what do we need to encode?
 Finite state recognizers are defined as a quintuple of `(Σ, S, s, ẟ, F)`, where: